rhysmoggs/ms4-morgan-and-co/README.md

 It will also serve as a ____ and to bring more exposure, from otherwise unknown custom and enter a market they currently aren't in.
 The website will display all products that the company sells, allowing vistors to browse through their vast range.
 There Visitors can seamlessly browse through the website, through the product range and through specific categories and ranges.

-Visitors can sign up for free whcih in turn allows for more features. although sales are not limited to users - a decision that will help easy the sales process - member/signed up users will have features and possibilities that will enhance their experience and decision making - including raising the chances of return custom e.g wishlists, saving profile info and review posting.
+Visitors can register for free whcih in turn allows for more features. although sales are not limited to users - a decision that will help easy the sales process - member/signed up users will have features and possibilities that will enhance their experience and decision making - including raising the chances of return custom e.g wishlists, saving profile info and review posting.
 All website features will be documented in this README document.

 The website will clearly display information for first-time visitors, returning visitors and customers including the company contact information via social media links and ______ (visible address/About us/Contact us/Contact form).
 The website is fully responsible on a range of devices - from hand-held devices to larger screens such as monitors and even TVs.
 This is to ensure that as many people as possible can visit the website.